toddrudberg/AirshowSchedule/AirshowSchedules/README.md

 3. You may have deleted an airshow by accident, so re-run (Data Base Management -> Compare To Active DB)

 # things to do:
+1) get rid of contactIDs in the AirshowDB.
+Consider using a join table.
 8) mexico airshows
 9) add a contact database that is seperate from the airshow list and pull in the contacts based on location.
 12) highlight airshows that showup mid week with a funny color so they don't block the weekend.